by Marco Lorenzi

 It’s becoming crucial to all content makers and relevant stakeholders to customise their own channels and digital properties, tailor their messages and campaigns with achievable targets well in mind, and segment the audiences they expect to reach.
 For instance, “younger” social platforms - think Tik Tok and Snapchat - target millennial audiences.
 What becomes critical is to drive the right fans to the right platforms at the right time, shaping the storytelling accordingly.
 Finally, fill the white space in a timely, relevant, and most importantly, smart fashion.

-Deltatre’s Superlayer, enhanced by sports-specific CMS Forge, can be one of the answers to engaging fans in the white space.
+Deltatre’s Superlayer, enhanced by sports-specific publishing platform Forge, can be one of the answers to engaging fans in the white space.
 It acts as a ‘cover’ on existing digital content, promoted through immediate accessibility and an immersive experience.

 Superlayer has been built on three user pillars - that access to visual content should be fast, open and - most importantly - fan-first.
 The tool embraces these attributes through interactive digital cards that tie static images, videos, and animations into an enhanced marketing message.